 Kelsey Beard (MSc Petroleum Geochemistry, Newcastle): “Changes in ocean chemistry during formation of a Cretaceous marine black shale: The sulphur isotope perspective”, 2012.

-Suha Aqleh (PHd student, Newcastle): "Paleoenvironmental reconstruction of Jordan oil shale based on inorganic geochemistry data", since 2011.
+Suha Aqleh (PhD, Newcastle): "Paleoenvironmental reconstruction of Jordan oil shale based on inorganic geochemistry data", 2011-2014.

 RV Meteor Cruise M 63/1 (Cape Town - Cape Town), "AFRIDEEP", 24.01.-30.02.2005, South-western Indian Ocean, Chief Scientist Dr. J. Pätzold.